simondean/squarely-vertx-spike/README.md

   * Replace milliseconds with microseconds
   * Support more than 1 Jenkins server with the Jenkins collector
   * Support more than 1 SonarQube server with the SonarQube collector
+  * Group time in line charts
+  * Reconnect SockJS connection in the browser when connection is lost.
+Include auto retries if not successful

 ## Useful Resources
   * http://vertx.io/docs.html